Magisk-Modules-Repo/com.piyushgarg.rclone/README.md

         CACHE_BACKEND=/data/rclone/cache-backend

+ **NOTE:** _There is no need to specify values you do not wish to change._
 ## Known Issues

 - VLC  takes a long time to load media as it opens file in write mode when using it's internal browser.

    Create remote type alias for media dirs in rclone.conf and specify `CACHEMODE=off` in `/sdcard/.rclone/.ALIASNAME.param`

 - Mount point can not be placed in `/sdcard/`

 - Can not mount remotes until device is unlocked

 - Not responsilbe for any loss.
+Be
 ## Credits

 - rclone devs